Henderson (crater)

 Henderson is a crater on the far side of the Moon.
-It is located to the east of the huge walled plain Mendeleev.
+It is located to the east of the huge walled plain named Mendeleev.
 This is a worn crater with a shallow rim.
 No significant craters overlie the rim or interior, but a smaller, worn crater is attached to the southern outer rim.
 A ridge of material runs from the northwest rim to the midpoint of the floor.
 Henderson lies within the eroded remains of a larger and older crater-like feature.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Henderson.